ayushpoddar/my-personal-site/content/shorts/git-list-branches.md

 pointer]({{< relref "posts/git-branches-as-pointers.md" >}}) points to.

-In this [short](/shorts) post, I intend to list some of the most used command line flags that can be used with `git branch` command.
+In this [short](/shorts) post, I intend to list some of the most used command line flags that can be used with the `git branch` command.
 These flags will help you:
 1. View the last commit in each branch
 2. List only merged/non-merged branches